 T-Visas for Victims of Human Trafficking

-- You are or were a victim of trafficking, as defined by law
+- You are or were a human trafficking victim.

-- You are admissible to the United States.
-If not admissible, you may apply for a waiver.
+- You are considered admissible to the U.S. If not, you can apply for a waiver.